uncovsky/unifloral/README.md

 - **RORL** — [RORL: Robust Offline Reinforcement Learning via Conservative Smoothing](https://arxiv.org/abs/2206.02829)

-The framework and evaluation protocol is built upon the Unifloral library available [here](https://github.com/EmptyJackson/unifloral).
+The framework and evaluation protocol are built upon the Unifloral library available [here](https://github.com/EmptyJackson/unifloral).

-## Runnning the code:
+## Setting up the container:

 To set up and run the framework using Docker, use the provided Makefile commands: